 Holkham Hall is ideal for a saunter around the Bygones Museum come rain or a wander in the splendid deer park come shine.
 It’s also a popular location for open-air concerts with world-famous performers so the programme’s well worth a look.
 For guaranteed summer-fun, Wells Carnival is a hit with locals and holiday-makers alike.
 This week-long festival offers everything from BBQs and live music to a procession starring the carnival Queen.

-For a taste of Wells-next-the-sea, book your accommodation through Love Cottages today.
+For a taste of this special Norfolk location, book your Wells-next-the-Sea holiday cottage through Love Cottages today.